President & CEO

 June has represented Ohio on the Council of State Administrators for Vocational Rehabilitation.
 She has served on the board Ohio Valley Center for Brain Injury Prevention and Rehabilitation.
 She served on Ohio’s Post Trauma Critical Care Commission.
 The Epilepsy Foundation of America recognized her as the National Advocate of the Year in 1992.

 After receiving an undergraduate degree from New York University, Dr. Gutterman completed her graduate work in vocational rehabilitation counseling and administration at the University of Cincinnati, where she received a Master of Arts and a Certificate of Advanced Graduate Study.
 She was awarded a Doctorate of Education in special education and rehabilitation administration from the University of Cincinnati, where she received a Master of Arts and a Certificate of Advanced Graduate Study.
-She was awarded a Doctorate of Education in special education and rehabilitation administration from the University of Cincinnati.
 She is married to Arlene Richman and is the parent of two adult children.

 Senior Partner, Margolis Edelstein & Past Chair, JFCS Philadelphia